WebEngineering-FHNW/hs19-cr-webec-ge-AndiSwiss/README.md

 ## Project delivery <to be filled by student>

 #### Start the project:
-`grailsw run-app`
+`grailsw run-app` or `./grailsw run-app` respectively

-Logins available:
-user (pw: user) -> let's you see just the front-end admin (pw: admin) -> let's you see the front-end and the back-end (with the red 'BACK-END'-button in the menu)
+Login available: 'admin' (pw: 'admin') -> let's you also see the back-end for full CRUD operations on the projects.

 #### Test the project:
-`grailsw test-app`
+`grailsw test-app` or `./grailsw test-app` respectively

 #### Hand-written, static HTML (project description)
 [./index.html](./index.html) in the root-folder